Developer Preview — This project is in active development. APIs may change. Provide feedback

 Sandbox ID Formats

-Commands that operate on a specific sandbox (get, start, stop, restart, delete) accept two ID formats:
+Commands that operate on a specific sandbox (get, update, start, stop, restart, delete) accept two ID formats:

 FormatExampleDescription